simonw/vaccinate-ca-datasette/README.md

 # vaccinate-ca-datasette

-Publishing data from https://www.vaccinateca.com/ to a Datasette instance
+Publishing data from https://www.vaccinateca.com/ to a Datasette instance at https://vaccinateca.datasette.io

 This Datasette instance exposes data from these JSON files: